tudelft3d/val3dity/tests/README.md

     assert 0
 ```

-If you add a new marker, make sure you register it in `pytest.ini`.
+If you add a new marker, make sure to register it in `pytest.ini`.